zouhua08/CrossEnhancement/README.md

 # CrossEnhancement

-a multi-task framework to enhance the low-light image This is a Tensorflow implement of the method for low-light image enhancement.
+This is a Tensorflow implement of 'A predictive intelligence approach for low-light enhancement'.

 Requirements
 Python